kentopping/BrightspaceCalendar/README.md

 This is an application that takes all of the items from your brightspace calendar and organizes it into your google calendar

 Theres only a few steps to setting this up
-1. set up google calendar api in google_api.txt
+1. set up google calendar api in google_api_instructions.txt
 2. install pip if not already installed
-3.
+3. install requirements.txt